mathematica-pub/frontend-shared-packages/apps/demo-app/src/assets/viz-components/content/ordinal-dimensions.md

 There are various ordinal data dimensions that are used for different purposes.

-## ALl Ordinal Dimensions
+## All Ordinal Dimensions

 ### Required Methods

-The following methods must be called on `OrdinalChartPositionDimensionBuilder` to create a valid configuration object.
+The following methods must be called on any ordinal dimension builder to create a valid configuration object.

 ```builder-method